Mokena, Illinois: Etymology

-Mokena is a name apparently derived from a Native American language meaning "turtle".
+Mokena is a name apparently derived from a Native American language meaning "mud turtle".
 While the particular language from which the name originates is not documented, likely candidates are Anishinaabemowin, whose word for "snapping turtle" is mikinaak, and its close sister language Potawatomi, in which the same animal is called mkenak.
 Both languages were once spoken in the area now occupied by the town.

 Mokena is located at 41°32′4″N 87°52′37″W. According to the 2010 census, Mokena has an area of 8.893 sqmi, of which 8.89 sqmi (or 99.97%) is land and 0.003 sqmi (or 0.03%) is water.
-It is bordered by Tinley Park to the northeast, Orland Park to the north, Homer Glen to the northwest, Frankfort to the south and New Lenox to the west.
+It is bordered by Tinley Park to the northeast, Orland Park to the north, Homer Glen to the northwest, Frankfort to the south, and New Lenox to the west.

 Education

 Elementary school services are provided by one of four school districts: Mokena School District 159, New Lenox School District 122, Frankfort School District 157C, and Summit Hill School District 161.
 Schools within District 159 include MES (Mokena Elementary School), MIS (Mokena Intermediate School), and MJHS (Mokena Junior High School).
 Mokena is served by Lincoln-Way Community High School District 210; students living in districts 159 or 122 attend Lincoln-Way Central High School, and students living in districts 157C or 161 attend Lincoln-Way East High School.
 Higher education is provided at Joliet Junior College, the nation's first public community college, and at Rasmussen College.